 From themes to thank you notes, and everything in between, throwing a kids party doesn’t have to be stressful.
 Follow this kids birthday party checklist below and you’ll be sure to pull this event off without a hitch.

-Here is a simple kids party checklist to help you plan like a pro:
+Here is a simple kids birthday party checklist to help you plan like a pro:

 Follow this step-by-step kids party checklist: